amstevenson/file-frontend/README.md

 project (https://developers.google.com/drive/v3/web/quickstart/python).
 The secret file will need to be placed in the main directory of file-api.

+Refer to file-api's readme for more information about this.

 ## Running

 Can use a virtualenv, although there isn't much here for now.
 Quickest way is to use python ./manage.py runserver.